cdong1012/cdong1012.github.io/_posts/2020-11-17-RegretLocker.markdown

 ![alt text](/uploads/RegretLocker2.png)

 It then calls a function to extract the dll from its resource section through ***FindResourceA, LoadResource, and LockResource***.
-As we can see in ***Process Hacker***, the dll is stored unencrypted in the resource section.
+As we can see in ***Resource Hacker***, the dll is stored unencrypted in the resource section.
 After extracting the dll, it calls ***LoadLibrary*** to get a handle to the dll.
-This handle will be used for the malware to contact C2C.
+This handle will be used for the malware to contact C&C.

 ![alt text](/uploads/RegretLocker3.png)